thindil/nish/README.md

 * `postCommand [command]`: called after the user's command execution.
   Command argument is the name of command and all its arguments entered by the user.
+* `[command] [arguments]`: called when the plugin added own or replaced one of the build-in commands.
+Command is the name of the command which will be executed, arguments are string with arguments entered by the user.

 **ATTENTION:** the calls set as the `preCommand` and `postCommand` will be executed every time before and after you execute your command.
 Thus, be sure it